Install

 Run both checks independently (skip a check if its prerequisite isn't there):

 linkly --version.
 Success → CLI is installed.
-Then run linkly status to confirm the desktop app is reachable; if the status reports a connection problem, run linkly doctor (see references/troubleshooting.md).search, find_paths, outline, grep, read, list_libraries, and explore are accessible in the current environment.
-They may come from the linkly-ai server (local Desktop MCP) or the linkly-ai-cloud server (the mcp.linkly.ai cloud gateway, which exposes both local and linked cloud libraries).| Available | Action |
+Then run linkly status to confirm the desktop app is reachable; if the status reports a connection problem, run linkly doctor (see references/troubleshooting.md).search, find_paths, list, outline, grep, read, list_libraries, explore, and note_save are accessible in the current environment.
+Both servers expose all nine: the linkly-ai server (local Desktop MCP) and the linkly-ai-cloud server (the mcp.linkly.ai cloud gateway).
+The difference is reach, not the tool list — see "Know what your connection reaches" below. note_save is the one tool whose reach never varies: it always resolves to the user's Desktop, whichever server it arrived from.| Available | Action |

 |---|---|